 [(*) Editor’s note: See Black Condor, Crack Comics #1 (May, 1940).]

 Several years after the Black Condor left his refuge in Mongolia, during his travels in America, he came across a dying senator named Tom Wright, who was the Condor’s twin in looks, if not in morality.
 Bringing Wright to Dr. Foster for medical aid, the Black Condor then took on Senator Wright’s identity in order to defeat a crooked bill, intending it to only be temporary.
 But when Dr. Foster was unable to save Wright’s life, he hit upon a daring idea — why couldn’t the Black Condor adopt Wright’s identity permanently?
 Since Richard Grey, Junior, had no real life in the human world, and Tom Wright could do much good as a senator, the man who would become known as the Black Condor agreed to give up one life to live another.
-He took on the identity of Senator Tom Wright and continued to fight crime as the soaring Black Condor, even if that meant the two men had to keep secrets from Wright’s fiancée, Wendy Foster. (*) As Wright, he battled for anti-crime, bolstering the nation’s defenses, and environmental protection legislation, all under the kindly guidance of Dr. Foster.
+He took on the identity of Senator Tom Wright and continued to fight crime as the soaring Black Condor, even if that meant the two men had to keep secrets from Wright’s fiancée, Wendy Foster. (*) As Wright, he battled for anti-crime, bolstering the nation’s defenses, and nature conservation legislation, all under the kindly guidance of Dr. Foster.

 [(*) Editor’s note: See Black Condor, Crack Comics #11 (March, 1941).]